 The industrial relations climate in the Company during the year was cordial and harmonius.
 A 6 year Wage settlement agreement signed with workers' union at the Paper Mill was in force upto 31-3-2022.
-Negotiation for agreement for the subsequent period has commenced.
-In case of the Box unit, a 4 year Wage settlement agreement signed during the year with workers' union is in force upto 31-3-2024.
+Negotiation for agreement for the subsequent period is in progress.
+In case of the Box unit, a 4 year Wage settlement agreement signed with workers' union is in force upto 31-3-2024.